mably/pm-carousel/README.md

 ## Responsive settings

 Have you noticed the `reponsive` key in the above example?
 That's the way to make your carousel fully responsive.

 You can use whatever unit you want for the `minWidth` setting.

 The `disable` setting will deactivate the carousel.
+If set to `auto`, the carousel will only be enabled when the total number of items is greater than the group size.

 ## API